 The moneylender had selected the phrase “movable type” to signal my debut, and as if by coincidence the Chief Calligrapher allowed his eyes to fall upon my immaculately wound turban as he uttered it.
 I had, dear readers, been anticipating this moment all my life.

-“As a mere undervizier I hesitate to part beard and moustache amongst such an illustrious assembly, sire,” began my first words to the council, though in fact no hesitation preceded them (it was self-evidently auspicious to inaugurate my career as an evil vizier with a lie, and to that end I'd carefully formulated this preamble far in advance), “yet in the mundane world outside the Peerless Portal I am renowned as a slaver, educator, and businessman no less expert in the financial exigencies of human resource management than in the refined perception of feminine beauty, and I flatter myself to hope the plush carpet of knowledge gleaned from my long experience would not go untrodden were you to grant me permission to unroll it, after many prostrations of obeisance, before your well-fitted slippers.”
+“As a mere undervizier I hesitate to part beard and moustache amongst such an illustrious assembly, sire,” began my first words to the council, though in fact no hesitation preceded them (it was self-evidently auspicious to inaugurate my career as an evil vizier with a lie, and to that end I’d carefully formulated this preamble far in advance), “yet in the mundane world outside the Peerless Portal I am renowned as a slaver, educator, and businessman no less expert in the financial exigencies of human-resource management than in the refined perception of feminine beauty, and I flatter myself to hope the plush carpet of knowledge gleaned from my long experience would not go untrodden were you to grant me permission to unroll it, after many prostrations of obeisance, before your well-fitted slippers.”

 In the months since I’d damaged my voice rescuing my faux-Occidental odalisque, lead actress, and beautiful assistant from a burning harem, it had fully recovered the mellifluous richness that could sell a female of twenty-four years for a price other slavers would have scarcely managed at sixteen, and the only permanent reminder of a variety of dangerous misadventure I’d firmly resolved to delegate to hired henchmen in the future was a ghostly hiss that lingered after sibilant syllables.
 The wide dome for which the Imperial Council Kiosk was known perfectly complemented my register and tone, so that swaddled in its reverberations, my speech took on the suave persuasiveness of a winding, appoggiatura-laden melody played on the lowest string of the kemenche.
 All of this must have had an effect on the delicate aesthetic sensibilities of our sultan: he regarded me very curiously and waved for me to continue.
 Several members of the council wore displeased expressions, but having no inkling of my devious scheme and expecting nothing worse than an upstart keen to give himself airs by verbally preening before his new peers, they merely waited with the inattention of anticipatory rejection.

-“Your Highness, the idiom recently alluded to by the Vizier of Infidel Affairs, whereby 'a delayed Crusade may never arrive,' is not without application to the financial challenges that might arise were we to send a well-powered sample size of underprepared females to our madrassas without the means to pay their tuition.
+“Your Highness, the idiom recently alluded to by the Vizier of Infidel Affairs, whereby ‘a delayed Crusade may never arrive,’ is not without application to the financial challenges that might loom were we to send a well-powered sample size of underprepared females to our madrassas without the means to pay their tuition.
 Last dry season the council heard arguments for a small student-loan program intended to assist promising but impecunious young men.
-While the opinion of the council was unfavorable, likely due to the excessive heat at that time of year rather than any flaw in the program itself, I've calculated that by vastly expanding these student loans and also extending eligibility to the weaker sex, we could easily fund the study the Recorder of Records described without any present impact on the exchequer whatsoever.
-Local lenders are willing, moreover, to offer an extended grace period enabling years of uninterrupted education, and even to waive any checks on creditworthiness or the market value of the various degrees sought, provided only that the imperial treasury guarantee their loans against defaults.
-Once they've been assaulted by the appropriate professional marketing, no fear of financial hardship will dissuade even the cleverest potential students till long after this 'study' study, as it were, has demonstrated the desired transformation, and our four-hump-trained camels are traipsing under those vast fields of trees said to cover the Occident like inelegant and excessively dense date plantations.”
+While the opinion of the council was unfavorable, likely due to the excessive heat at that time of year rather than any flaw in the program itself, I’ve calculated that by vastly expanding these student loans and also extending eligibility to the weaker sex, we could easily fund the study the Recorder of Records described without any present impact on the exchequer whatsoever.
+Local lenders are willing, moreover, to offer an extended grace period enabling years of uninterrupted education, and even to waive any checks on creditworthiness or the market value of the various degrees sought, provided only that the imperial treasury guarantee their loans against default.
+Once they’ve been assaulted by the appropriate professional marketing, no fear of financial hardship will dissuade even the cleverest potential students till long after this ‘study’ study, as it were, has demonstrated the desired transformation, and our four-hump-trained camels are traipsing under those vast fields of trees said to cover the Occident like inelegant and excessively dense date plantations.”

 “Are my uncircumcised ears,” the Agha of the Janissaries inquired incredulously, “right to hear the council’s newest entrant, on his first occasion under the dome, encouraging a form of usury strictly forbidden by prophecy—and this to fund a ‘study’ study which already sets a very dangerous precedent?
 Indeed the saying says that one sin leads to another; yet to remove the lead and recommend two sins at once is another matter still.
 Your Highness, if the Grand Vizier were still with us, peace be upon him, every Abdul, Sadiq, and Mahmut led in from the bazaar wouldn’t presume to sit on the divan’s divans blithely prescribing the proscribed.”